asmsuechan/yml2erd/README.md

       - <table_name>
 ```

-belongs_to or has_many is not necessary
+belongs_to or has_many is not necessary.

 ## Development